eead-csic-compbio/AlloSHP/README.md

     >Bsta_TE4.3_Bsta
     NNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNAATCAAGCGCGCTGCGTGTCGTCGCGTCTCGGGCCATGCCGCTTTTCATCTGGCCGCCCTGGTTGCGCGACACCC

 NOTE: **Artifactual subgenomes** must be eliminated from the final multiple sequence alignment (MSA).
 If the ploidy, and therefore the number of subgenomes expected to be recovered, is unknown, we propose using a cross-validation criterion based on the percentage of SHPs recovered in diploid samples.
 In diploid samples, only one predominant genome/subgenome is expected to be recovered.
-For each subgenome, the highest SHP percentage obtained in the diploid samples from the non-specific mappings will be set as a threshold. *More details in the publication*
+For each subgenome, the highest SHP percentage obtained in the diploid samples from the non-specific mappings will be set as a threshold. *More details in the publication*.

 This completes this protocol.